Spectral Estimation Techniques: Correlogram, Blackman–Tukey, Windowed Periodogram, Bartlett, and Welch Methods

 Applications

-- Studying periodic patterns in biological signals.
+• Study periodic patterns in physiological signals.

 Bartlett Method

-Where \(X_m[k]\) is the DFT of the m-th segment, \(M\) is the number of segments.
+Where \(x_m[n]\) is the m-th segment, \(M\) is number of segments, and \(N\) is the segment length.

 Implementation Steps

-- Segment the signal into M non-overlapping parts.
+1. Segment signal into M non-overlapping parts.

 Advantages